IsmailM/npsearch/README.md

 ## Advanced Usage

-See `$ neurohmmerapp -h` for more information on all the options available when running NeuroHmmerApp.
+See `$ nphmmerapp -h` for more information on all the options available when running NpHMMerApp.

 <hr>

-This program was developed at [Wurm Lab](https://wurmlab.github.io), [QMUL](http://sbcs.qmul.ac.uk).
+This program was developed at [Wurm Lab](https://wurmlab.github.io) and [QMUL](http://sbcs.qmul.ac.uk).